SpongePowered/SpongeDocs/source/index.rst

 Preparing for Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This section is for developers who wish to create Sponge plugins **and** for developers who wish to contribute code or writing to the Sponge project.
-Please read this section before "Creating Plugins" and "Contributing to Sponge."
+This section is for:

+* Developers who wish to create Sponge plugins or contribute code to the Sponge project
+* Users who wish to help with writing and editing articles in SpongeDocs

+Please read this section before `Creating Plugins`_ and `Contributing to Sponge`_.

 .. toctree::
     :maxdepth: 3